Volunteer Overseas with Children in Kindergartens, Care Centres and Disability Centres

 At all of our Care Projects, we use a secure and anonymous database to track the development of the children and adults that we work with.
 Working with the database allows our staff and volunteers to monitor individual progress and identify specific areas of need related to the goals outlined in our Care Management Plans.

 By using the database, we can create specialised checklists to address these needs and achieve our goals.
 At most of the placements we work with, these checklists are designed to assess levels of English, numeracy and overall development according to the rate at which their age group should reach important developmental milestones.

 Other placements have checklists that focus on providing resources and educating children about proper hygiene.
 This means that volunteers’ work is structured, has a clear purpose and gives each volunteer the chance to make a direct impact at their placement, even if they’re only there for a short time.

 In every destination we employ full-time professional staff whose job it is to supervise and support our volunteers.
 We also provide tailor-made resources, and staff often hold training workshops for volunteers.
 This teaches volunteers everything they need to know to make a valuable contribution.

 We take the safety of our volunteers and the children at all our projects very seriously.
 That’s why we’ve put in place a comprehensive Child Protection Policy.
 This is so that we always work towards the best interests of the child, and ensure maximum effectiveness and safety for everyone involved.

 Volunteers can get involved in working with street children in a number of our destinations.
 You could help to prepare free meals, provide personal hygiene advice and teach literacy skills.

-Projects Abroad places each of our Care volunteers at a placement where there is a real need.
-Our mission for our Care projects throughout the world is to provide sustainable educational support, care and protection to disadvantaged children and vulnerable groups to enhance their physical, social, emotional and cognitive development.
+"We run Care projects with a clear focus: to provide sustainable educational support, care and protection to disadvantaged children and vulnerable groups in order to enhance their physical, social, emotional and cognitive development."